HarmonyOS 5: Market share

-HarmonysOS NEXT is the third most popular mobile OS in the world at 5% market share as of quarter 1 of 2025.
+HarmonyOS NEXT is the third most popular mobile OS in the world at 5% market share as of quarter 1 of 2025.

 Political significance

 Pan Jiaofeng, president of the Institute of Science and Technology Strategy of the Chinese Academy of Sciences, stated in October 2024 that HarmonyOS NEXT had "achieved complete independent research and development across the entire chain and process, from the kernel to the database, programming language, and development environment."
 He highlighted the significant role of the operating system in the development of China's digital economy and digital transformation.

 The Hong-Kong-based newspaper Ta Kung Pao commented in October 2024 that HarmonyOS NEXT had "essentially broken the United States' decades-long technological monopoly and demonstrated to the world China's unwavering commitment to the path of independent innovation."

 Application ecosystem

 HarmonyOS NEXT was opened for public testing in October 2024.
 While some applications exhibited smoother performance compared to previous versions, others experienced issues such as lag or crashes.
 Some application vendors advised users to exercise caution when upgrading.

 Shanghai-based semiconductor analyst Li Tongyu noted at the launch that, although Huawei had secured adaptations from many developers, "most of these applications are demo versions with only basic core functionalities."

 Zhu Yuezhong, an assistant professor at Southern Taiwan University of Science and Technology and an observer of Taiwan's semiconductor industry, remarked that, despite HarmonyOS moving away from Android's source code, at launch in October 2024 "the number of corresponding applications remains a concern."

 The 21st Century Business Herald remarked in October 2024 that many niche or "long-tail" applications had yet to be migrated or adapted to the new system.

 In August 2025, according to IT Times, HarmonyOS 5.1.0 version still has a gap in its app experience compared to Android and iOS.
 The HarmonyOS version of WeChat is missing nearly 30 features, such as the ability to share real-time location and recognize text in images.
 In addition, popular apps like Meituan and Bilibili also lack some functions, while some less common or enterprise-developed apps have issues with crashing and freezing.
 Furthermore, migrating from the Android version to the HarmonyOS version requires re-downloading the app and may result in incomplete data synchronization.

 In October 2025, Sina's BUG column reports that social media users described experiencing "disastrous" issues following an upgrade, including disorganized icons, non-functional features in popular applications, and difficulties downgrading the system that resulted in data loss.
 Furthermore, they indicated that Huawei had not sufficiently informed users that the upgrade was an incompatible system replacement instead of a standard update.
 The column was advised by a Huawei consumer hotline engineer that certain groups, like video creators, "are temporarily not recommended to upgrade to HarmonyOS 5.1."
 The report also quoted a prior admission by Richard Yu that "user tolerance is a major issue."